collective/Products.CompositePack/Products/CompositePack/README.txt

 GenericSetup extension profile
 ===============================

-Plone-2.5 uses GenericSetup for site configuration.
+Plone uses GenericSetup for site configuration.
 To learn more about GenericSetup please read the following documentation:

 - http://plone.org/documentation/tutorial/understanding-and-using-genericsetup-in-plone